Feature request #9281

 - Subject changed from The option "make lines appear less jagged at the expense of some drawing performance" does not seems to be applied in the print composer to [composer] add option to disable antialiasing when exporting compositions

 OK, that's a good point.
 However I don't think the existing option for antialiasing in settings is the correct solution.
 For one, this option is worded in a way that makes it sound like its purely for performance.
 I'd imagine the given how its worded the current use case is that people are disabling antialiasing in settings to speed up working with the canvas , not to change how maps are exported.

 Secondly, this current setting has no effect on other composer controls such as labels, etc.

 I think your use case could be better addressed by an option in the composition settings for disabling antialiasing for the whole composition.
 This option would be per composition, not a global setting.

-#6 Updated by Paolo Cavallini over 3 years ago
+#6 Updated by Paolo Cavallini almost 6 years ago

 - Target version changed from Future Release - High Priority to Version 2.2